elba7r/system-v9/erpnext/docs/user/manual/en/selling/setup/sales-partner.md

-# Sales Partner

 People who assist you in getting business are termed as Sales Partners.
 Sales Partners can be represented by different names in Revalue ERP.
 You can call them Channel Partner, Distributor, Dealer, Agent, Retailer, Implementation Partner, Reseller etc.

 For each Sales Partner, you can define commission offer to them.
-When Sales Partner is selected in transactions, their commission is calculated over Net Total of Sales Order/Invoice or Delivery Note.
+When Sales Partner is selected in transactions, there commission is calculated over Net Total of Sales Order/Invoice or Delivery Note.

 You can track Sales Personwise commission in the report under Selling module.